DeAndre Jordan has been key component of Nets' hot stretch

 "James is such a great passer, and we’ve had our conversations on the floor.
 A lot of times, we’re using the games to kind of feel each other out.
 We really don’t have a lot of practice time to drill into it, so we’ve got to learn on the fly.
 Also, we’ve got to take what the defense gives us sometimes, too, but he does such a great job of getting guys where they need to be and making the right basketball play."

 The Nets suffered a 122-111 loss in Detroit on Feb.
 9 that was embarrassing because of their poor defensive effort.
-They responded with the current 12-1 streak.
+They responded with the current 12-1 stretch.
 Jordan has played a major role in terms of leading the defense.
-He agreed the Nets 100-95 win over the Pistons on Saturday, when they shot poorly from three-point range, was an example of their improved commitment.
+He agreed the Nets' 100-95 win over the Pistons on Saturday, when they shot poorly from three-point range, was an example of their improved commitment.

 Recalling the loss in Detroit, Jordan said, "That game a lot of us were frustrated with our play individually, our play collectively as a whole.
 We talked about it, we figured it out and we came back and responded.
 That’s what a lot of great teams do, and we want to be a great team.